Minimal generation of transitive permutation groups: Introduction

+The layout of the paper is as follows: In Section 2, we discuss preliminary results in Permutation Group Theory and Representation Theory.
+In Section 3 we discuss minimally transitive groups and prove Theorem \ref{MinTransTheorem1}.
+Section 4 is the critical step of the paper: there, we prove upper bounds on the minimal number of elements $d_G(M)$ required to generate a submodule $M$ of an induced module $V\uparrow^G_H$ for a finite group $G$, and a subgroup $H\le G$.
+These bounds are derived in terms of $\dim{V}$, $|G:H|$, and some additional data when either the field involved is finite, or when $G$ is insoluble.
+In particular, we prove Theorem \ref{pmodlemmaMainCorp}.
+We also prove Theorem \ref{usefulposet} in Section 4.
+In Section 5, we prove a stronger version of Theorem \ref{TransTheorem}, while in Section 6 we prove Theorem \ref{TransOrderTheorem}.

-All of our proofs are theoretical, although we do use the database of the transitive groups of degree up to $32$ (see \cite{Hulpke} and \cite{CanHol}) to construct Table A.1, and the database of the primitive groups of degree up to $4095$ (see \cite{HJC}).
-Both are available in MAGMA.
+Our proofs are theoretical, although we do use MAGMA \cite{MAGMA} for computations of generator numbers and composition factors for some groups of small order.
+In particular, we compute the maximum values of $d(G)$ as $G$ runs over the transitive groups of degree $n$, for $2\le n\le 32$.

-{\bf Notation}: For group names, we mainly adopt the $\mathbb{ATLAS}$ \cite{Atlas} notation, although we will occasionally write $C_{n}$, rather than $n$, for the cyclic group of order $n$.
-The following constants will be used throughout the paper:
+{\bf Notation:} The following is a table of constants which will be used throughout the paper.